paulieguk/LDW-JUN22/Content/Instructions-003.md

 - Save the Lab Profile

->[!NOTE]The error at the top of the page, because we are trying to use an account with write permissions an Access Control Policy needs to be defined.
+>[!ALERT]The error at the top of the page, because we are trying to use an account with write permissions an Access Control Policy needs to be defined.

 - Set the Role for User1- to Reader
 - Save the Lab Profile with a note of the changes made.